MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing NoSQL Database in Microsoft Azure.md

  <li> IaaS: Provision VMs and install database engines of your choice. </li>
  <li> PaaS (Platform as a Service): Azure manages the underlying infrastructure for you.
 We will only talk about PaaS in this course. </li>
 </ul>

+<b> Demo </b>

+<p> Start by provisioning Azure storage account. => More services => Storage => Storage Accounts.
+Account kind: StorageV2 are used normally.
+Locally redundant storage is the cheapest one.
+Cool are for archiving.
+Choose hot.
+After creating you can choose 4 different storage types under the storage account umbrella. </p>

+<p> Let's provision a CosmosDB.
+More services => Databases => CosmosDB.
+Leave API as core SQL</p>